5 Days in Barcelona: Visitor Itinerary

 Who Should Use This 5-Day Barcelona Itinerary?

-• First-time visitors who want both architecture and atmosphere
+• First-time visitors who want a balanced trip.

 If you only have a long weekend, use our Barcelona 3-day itinerary instead.